SZXC-WG/LocalGen-new/README.md

 ## [Releases (Changelog)](http://github.com/SZXC-WG/LocalGen-new/releases)

+We have to say that we currently recommend that you should download the latest pre-releases (the top one in the overall release page) instead of the so-called "Latest Release".
+The latest stable release (`v4.1.0`) is far too outdated due to the enormous amount of code changes since `v4.2.0`.
+Now many functions in the new releases are not compatible with functions in release `v4.1.0`.
+Further information can be seen from the changelogs.

 ## Weak robots!
 Write a new one?

 Certainly!
 We appreciate any form of contribution.
 See the instructions at [#31](../../issues/31).